CheongWaiLam/minigame/README.md

   5. How many times will a test member usually test a feature in our software?

 - ### Algorithm
+In timber-dog, we use the randomized algorithm.
+The position where the board appears is random.
+Therefore, by the randomized algorithm, the boards can be generated randomly on the left or right side.

 - ### Current statis of our software
 Completed the expected user interface (UI), homepage, credit page and two minigames(Timber-dog, Pinball-chameleon).